Backes, Pastrnak lead Bruins past Canadiens 3-1

 Boston extended its point streak to 11 games (8-0-3) and entered the third month of the season as the only team without a home regulation loss (11-0-4).

-Joel Amir scored, and Carey Price had 31 saves for Montreal.
+Joel Armia scored, and Carey Price had 31 saves for Montreal.
 The Canadiens extended their season-high losing streak to eight (0-5-3).

 WILD 3, STARS 2, SO.